xackery/thj-wiki/content/progression.md

 Not yet available
 {{</details>}}

-## Classic Bosses to kill for Kunark Unlock
+## Classic Bosses to kill for Kunark/Legacy of Ykesha Unlock
 {{<details title="Lord Nagafen">}}
 Found in Soluseks Eye, this is a Dragon that will challenge you with his Fire Breath attack.
 {{</details>}}